What It Is

 When shopping for CFLs and LEDs, make sure to look for the Energy Star label.
 Energy Star, a joint program of the EPA and US Department of Energy, certifies the energy efficiency of products.
 Products must “meet strict energy efficiency guidelines” to earn an energy star.

-- Task Lighting: Task lighting better illuminates a workspace (e.g., a desk, cubicle) while using less energy by localizing the location of the light.
-Examples include “desk lamps, reading lamps, and the under-cabinet lights found in many cubicles.”
+Task lighting better illuminates a workspace (such as a desk or cubicle) while using less energy by localizing the location of the light.
+Examples include desk lamps, reading lamps, and the under-cabinet lights found in many cubicles.
 Check out Little Footprint Lighting for more information and tips on task lighting your office.

 The King’s Daughters Inn